BACK TO DIRECTIVES

 Final Order

-Ignore the state.
-Execute the system.
+Ignore your state.
+Execute the mechanics.

 Subscribe to the Protocol